 “Kids have unique physical and emotional needs,” said Cindy Gingalewski, M.D., medical director of children’s surgical services.
 “If your child requires surgery, you want to know that at every step of the way they are being treated by leading pediatric specialists who are committed to providing the highest quality care tailored for children.”

 Some requirements and attributes of an ACS-CSV-verified pediatric surgical program include:

-Participation in a national data registry that yields semiannual reports of quality for processes and outcomes and identifies opportunities for continuous quality
+- Participation in a national data registry that yields semiannual reports of quality for processes and outcomes and identifies opportunities for continuous quality improvements